Join Us & Get Wine 101 Course 75% Off

 Quick Facts on Rioja Wine Rules

-• The Rioja aging classification still uses the same levels of generic, Crianza, Reserva, and Gran Reserva, but there is also Gran Añada, which can be used for sparkling wine.
+• The Rioja aging classification still uses the same levels of generic, Crianza, Reserva, and Gran Reserva, but there is also Gran Añada, which is for sparkling wine.

-• Rosé (aka “rosado”) wines are now allowed to be made in a lighter color.
-It’s about time!
+• Rosé (aka “rosado“) wines can be made in any color.
+Previously, this wasn’t the case.

 • There is a now a new sparkling wine designation called Espumosos de Calidad de Rioja (with similarities to Champagne!)